Adw8/Login_System/README.md

 # Login_System
-Simple Login system that uses passport for authentication
+Simple Login system that uses passport for authentication without connecting to database.